-Penn State Electrical Engineering Society (PSEES) is the electrical engineering alumni group whose objective is to promote fellowship and communication among the alumni, faculty and students of the department in order to work for the improvement of the department and the college.
+Penn State School of Electrical Engineering and Computer Science (EECS) Alumni Group is the combined alumni group of electrical engineering and computer science and engineering whose objective is to promote fellowship and communication among the alumni, faculty and students of the school in order to work for the improvement of the department and the college.
 There are a number of opportunities for involvement including participation in several active committees, attendance at networking events and participation in student projects.

 Board of Directors

 Andrew Berger is the Vice President and Director of Corporate Operations for Parsons Corporation, headquartered in Pasadena, California.
 Parsons delivers engineering, construction, technical services, program and construction management to federal, regional, state and local government agencies and private sector industrial customers worldwide.
 Berger holds a Bachelor of Science in Electrical Engineering from Penn State and has over 28 years’ experience as an engineer and manager with companies including URS, Dames & Moore Group and Aydin Monitor Systems.
 He has held positions in engineering, project management, contracts, business management, finance, general management, mergers and acquisitions, operations and human resources in businesses spanning North and South America, Europe, the Middle East and Australasia.
 Berger is based in Parsons’ Charlotte, NC office.

 Centre Hall, PA